 Program song variety (style, key, tempo).
 If your set has all the same type of song, it will feel like one long, very boring medley.
 Add to that, “all in the same key” and it’s utter boredom.
 Change it up with different textures and sounds and even surprises!

 Weaving Your List of Songs into a Worship Set

 The set begins with you and your heart.
 Remember the big picture of what you are doing – putting together songs to lead the people of God toward Him.
 What you choose will change the perspective and outlook of many people.
 People remember songs (longer than the teaching).
 Find a weekly time that you dedicate to creating song sets and make it your own time of worship.
 If you do this, I promise that your sets will soar and people will worship.
 Here are a few practical helps:

 Choose the right keys for both you and the congregation.
-Lower is almost always better – melody should only briefly go over a “D”.
-If you are into the E or F range, the song is too high.
+Lower is almost always better for the congregation, so please don’t push your voice.
 Keys for male and female worship leaders are often quite different.
 Be aware of this when fitting your songs together.
 It may be that you ask another Vocal Team member to lead a song in your set – this adds variety and helps to resolve problems with keys.
-If you are a male worship leader – some songs were just meant to be sung by a woman (and vice versa).
+If you are asking another vocalist to lead a song, ensure that the key is right for them and put it in Planning Center.

 Keep it flowing.
 This is an artistic concept that is difficult to explain in writing.
 Sometimes words at the end of one song will lend themselves to words of a second song.
 Sometimes a certain key sets up a next song.
 Sometimes space is appropriate.
 There are no rules, other than being creative and giving attention to this.
 Otherwise, anyone could just stick a bunch of songs together!